htacg/tidy-html5/test/html5/html4/README.html4.txt

 All the output is redirected to tempinfo.html

-The set of test batch files is - testacro.bat testbig.bat testbody.bat testcent.bat testcent2.bat testdir.bat testfont.bat
+The set of test batch files is - testacro.bat testbig.bat testbody.bat testcent.bat testcent2.bat testdir.bat
-testi2.bat testtt.bat
+testfont.bat testi2.bat testtt.bat

-THe name generally indicates the tag or attribute being tested...
+The name generally indicates the tag or attribute being tested...

 Enjoy.